PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 lower to Guppy, but the new representation must additionally account for linear QEC blocks at branch boundaries.

-The generic circuit should have typed classical SSA values such as `Bit`, `PauliByproduct[OneQubit]`, and instruction-defined decoder results.
+The generic graph should have typed classical SSA values such as `Bit`, `PauliByproduct[OneQubit]`, and instruction-defined decoder results.
 Value types declare whether they are copyable.
 Ordinary measurement bits may be copied; a QEC block remains linear; a byproduct token should normally be